Recognizing the Signs of Impaired Tissue Perfusion in Trauma Patients

 Brain Perfusion

-Orientation questions may include the current season, month, president, etc. Be careful not to ask questions that are too difficult, which may frustrate patients.
-For example, questions about the day of the week or the specific date may be frustrating and are often confusing, even for those of us without brain trauma!
+Orientation questions may include the current season, month, president, etc. Be careful not to ask too difficult questions, as this may frustrate patients.
+For example, questions about the day of the week or the specific date may be frustrating and often confusing, even for those of us without brain trauma!

-Note that there are things that can affect loss of consciousness (LOC), such as pain medication, sedation, and fatigue.
+Note that pain medication, sedation, and fatigue can affect the level of consciousness (LOC).
 Traumatic brain injuries may result in fluctuations in LOC depending on fatigue.
-It is essential to document changes in LOC and report trends to the provider and the next shift.
+Documenting changes in LOC and reporting trends to the provider and the next shift is essential.
 Significant changes in orientation or decreases in LOC should be reported to the provider immediately, as it may indicate impaired brain tissue perfusion.

 Ask yourself...